A local proof for the characterization of Young measures generated by sequences in BV: Splitting of generating sequences

-We close this section with remarks about the situation where $\lambda_\nu - \abs{D^s v}$ and $\abs{D^s v}$ are not mutually singular and the concentration effects may interfere (for example in the common situation that $v = u$, where $[\nu] = Du$).
+We conclude with remarks about the situation where $\lambda_\nu - \abs{D^s v}$ and $\abs{D^s v}$ are not mutually singular and the concentration effects may interfere (for example in the common situation that $v = u$, where $[\nu] = Du$).
 In this case we need to additionally \emph{require} that the concentration part of $\nu$ can be written in the form

-for another family $(\mu_x)_{x \in \Omega} \subset \Mbf^+(\partial \Bbb^{m \times d})$ of \emph{positive} (sub-probability) measures and a \emph{positive} measure $\lambda_\mu \in \Mbf^+(\cl{\Omega})$ (notice that these positivity properties are not automatic anymore).
+for another family $(\mu_x^\infty)_{x \in \Omega} \subset \Mbf^+(\partial \Bbb^{m \times d})$ of \emph{positive} (sub-probability) measures and a \emph{positive} measure $\lambda_\mu \in \Mbf^+(\cl{\Omega})$ (notice that these positivity properties are not automatic anymore).
 Moreover, absorbing an appropriate factor into $\lambda_\mu$, it can always be assumed that $\mu^\infty_x$ is a probability measure.
 The regular Jensen-type inequality is proved exactly as before and by the main result of~\cite{KirKri11ACR1}, the singular Jensen-type inequality is always satisfied, cf.\ Remark~\ref{rem:automatic_convexity}, so we can again employ the characterization result to conclude.

-Notice that for BD-functions we have no analogue of Alberti's Rank One Theorem, which is essential in~\cite{KirKri11ACR1}, so the conclusion of Remark~\ref{rem:automatic_convexity} does not necessarily hold in the space BD.
-Hence, also the extension of the last paragraph to the corresponding situation in BD currently must remain open.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}